 Osteria del Sole is the oldest osteria in Italy and there’s mention of it as far back as 1465.
 The building is still the same shape as it was then and it still serves great local foods and wines.

-28 – Discover the world’s oldest university at the University of Bologna
+28 – Visit the world’s oldest university

 The University of Bologna was founded in 1088 which makes it the oldest continuously operating university in the world and an important reference point for our shared history.